 Analysis of Variance from Summary Data

-This screen performs a one-way ANOVA from summary data -- that is, from the counts, means, standard deviations (or standard errors) for each group.
+This web page performs a one-way ANOVA from summary data -- that is, from the counts, means, standard deviations (or standard errors) for each group.
 This can be useful if you don't have the individual numbers for the members of each group, but only the summarized data.
 This might happen, for example, if you're analyzing data that has been summarized in a book or published article.

 Enter your summary data here...

-Group
+Group Name

 N (count)